Why be an Egg Donor?

 And we love them for that.

-To compensate you for your time, travel and commitment you will receive R7000 on the day of egg retrieval.
+To compensate you for your time, travel and commitment you will receive R7000 once you have donated.

 Want to know what it’s like being an egg donor?